dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-And add the `namespace` field to the gateway.
+And add the `namespace` field to the gateway listener.

 ```yaml